 If you are getting your Medicare benefits for the first time, the jargon may sound foreign, but you don’t need Medicare for Dummies to figure it out.
-Once you learn the ABCs and D of Medicare, you’ll be well on your way.
+You’ll be well on your way once you learn the ABCs and D of Medicare.

 The Medicare program is organized in 4 distinct parts: